philipealmeida/aacb-toolbar/README.md

     ```

-3. The AACB Toolbar, uses HTML 'accesskey', for specifies a shortcut key to activate/focus an element.
-Three blocks have been setted:
+3. The AACB toolbar uses HTML 'accesskey' to specify a shortcut key to activate / focus an element.
+Enabling direct keyboard navigation of application areas.

+To use HTML tags, use the tags in the applications.
+The ids are:

 <!-- TOC depthFrom:2 -->